kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest/_index.md

   state: 1

 ```

 {{% notice note %}}
-The descriptors field above was truncated for brevity
+The descriptors field above was truncated for brevity.
 {{% /notice %}}

 As you can see Gloo's function discovery detected the gRPC functions on that service.

-## Create a REST to gRPC translation
+### Create a REST to gRPC translation

 Now we are ready to create the external REST to gRPC API.
 Please run the following command:

 ```shell
 kubectl create -f - <<EOF
 apiVersion: gateway.solo.io/v1